-UHC is a strong sporting college.
+Upper Hutt College is a strong sporting college.
 We have wonderful sports facilities with a large and fully equipped Sports Centre that contains 2 full gyms and a weights room.

-There are many different sports on offer at UHC for both the winter and summer seasons.
+There are many different sports on offer for both the winter and summer seasons.
 Students are encouraged to play a sport for our school.

-The summer sports we have on offer are: Archery, Cricket, Futsal, Lawn Bowls, Touch and Volleyball.
+The summer sports Ki-o-rahi we have on offer are: Archery, Cricket, Futsal, Ki-o-Rahi, Lawn Bowls, Touch and Volleyball.
 The winter sports we have on offer are: Badminton, Basketball, Floorball, Football, Hockey, Netball, Rugby and Table Tennis.